SrGMC/tu-aca-project/report/report.md

 The PARSEC benchmark suite, as specified in the project presentation was used.
 The following benchmarks, which all fall in different categories were used: blackscholes, bodytrack, canneal, dedup, ferret, fluidanimate, freqmine, x264.

-Due to limited time and some benchmarks taking too much time to finish, each one was executed with small input sets and limited to 60 minutes of runtime, after which all the statistic files were collected and ROI statistics were analyzed and plotted.
+Because of limited time and some benchmarks taking too much time to finish, each one was executed with small input sets and limited to 60 minutes of runtime, after which all the statistic files were collected and ROI statistics were analyzed and plotted.

 ## Agree predictor